kunalrustagi08/kunalrustagi08.github.io/_pages/about.md

 * Rainfall nowcasting of severe rainfall events over Mumbai at **Indian Institute of Tropical Meteorology**, Pune.
 * Sentiment analysis on reviews scraped from various websites using TextBlob at **DigitalMain**, Pune.
 * Text-to-speech bot on a Raspberry Pi using gTTS along with a study on Emotion Detection at **Makers' Lab, Tech Mahindra**, Pune.   -->

-My primary interets are in **Data Science, Analytics, Data Engineering** in **Tech, Pharma, FinTech, Healthcare, Life Science and Retail** sectors.
-If you have any interesting opportunity, feel free to reach out.
-In my free time, I play table tennis, badminton, watch informational videos on Youtube, and cook food.
-I can talk endlessly about Star Wars and Cricket.